How Fast Do Money Trees Grow? (+Factors Affecting Growth)

 The money tree requires watering once every one to two weeks.
 You can start by following this and check how your plant responds to it.

 However, the best way to water the money tree is to touch the soil and check if it is dry or moist.
-Once the soil is 50-70% dry, you can consider watering the plant.
+You can consider watering the plant once the soil is 50-70% dry.

 Tips on watering